A declarative Language for Rapid Business Development: Abstract

 \section{Abstract}

-nJexl is a derivative of Apache Jexl project \cite{ajexl}.
-The motivation for nJexl are domain specific languages (DSL) like VERILOG \cite{verilog}, VHDL \cite{vhdl}, Spice \cite{spice}.
-DSL for Software testing is not a new idea, many commercial tools like Silk Suite \cite{silk} use them,while Selenese, the DSL for Selenium IDE \cite{selenese} is open source. nJexl is a functionally motivated, embeddable,Turing Complete \cite{turing} \cite{church} language.
-It's philosophy is to expose the existing Java echo system in a declarative fashion for the purpose of software validation \cite{dta1}.
-By design nJexl script size is meagre compared to Python or even to Scala for validation problems.
-Author's firm heavily uses nJexl for software automation purpose which drastically reduced the effort for automatic verification for a year now.
+The motivation for ZoomBA are domain specific languages (DSL) like VERILOG \cite{verilog}, VHDL \cite{vhdl}, Spice \cite{spice}.
+DSL for Software Integration and testing is not a new idea, many commercial tools like SAP's ABAP \cite{abap}, Silk Suite \cite{silk} use them, while Selenese, the DSL for Selenium IDE \cite{selenese} is open source.
+ZoomBA is a functionally motivated, embeddable, Turing Complete \cite{turing} \cite{church} micro language.
+It's goal is to expose existing runtime echo systems in a declarative fashion for the purpose of System Integration and software validation \cite{dta1}.
+By design ZoomBA script size is meagre compared to Python or Scala for business automation problems.
+Bayestree uses ZoomBA for system integration, data adapter and manipulation as well as automated testing purposes.